lofar-astron/PyBDSF/doc/source/process_image.rst

                                    image
       :term:`group_by_isl` .......
 False : Group all Gaussians in each island into a single source
+      :term:`group_method` .. 'intensity': Group Gaussians into sources using 'intensity' map or 'curvature' map
       :term:`group_tol` ............
 1.0 : Tolerance for grouping of Gaussians into sources:
                                    larger values will result in larger sources :term:`ini_gausfit` ..... 'default': Initial guess for Gaussian parameters: 'default', 'fbdsm', or 'nobeam'
+      :term:`ini_method` .... 'intensity': Method by which inital guess for fitting of Gaussians is chosen:
+                                   'intensity' or 'curvature'
       :term:`kappa_clip` ...........
 3.0 : Kappa for clipped mean and rms
       :term:`minpix_isl` ..........
 None : Minimal number of pixels with emission per island.
                                    None -> calculate inside program